dapr/quickstarts/hello-world/README.md

 expected_stderr_lines:
 name: "npm install"
 -->
-Open a terminal window and navigate to the `./hello-world/node` directory and follow the steps below:
+Open a new terminal and navigate to the `./hello-world/node` directory and follow the steps below:

 1. Install dependencies: